tytydraco/yessleep/out/My_dad_was_lost_at_sea_and_so_I_had_to_miss_AA_to_settle_his_affairs_Now_strange_things_are_happening_in_my_hometown.md

 Let me start off by saying the ocean and my father make me feel the same way.

 My mother drowned in a riptide when I was barely out of diapers, and her loss left my father a volatile, alcoholic shell of himself.
-Then, at the ripe old age of twenty-four, both he and the ocean made me a widower.
+Then, when I was the ripe old age of twenty-four, both he and the ocean made me a widower.

 I tried to tell myself it wasn’t my father’s fault.
 Even in the absence of an apology, the guilt of being at the helm when the sea turned over like a slumbering monster must somehow be torture.
 After all, taking my new wife on that boat with him was supposed to be an act of trust and moving on.

 I forgave that man for so much.
-He only lashed out at me and my sister because he loved our long-dead mother so much.
-He either frequented bars to chat up women, or was out on the water, because if she wasn’t at the bottom of a bottle or in the body of some forty-something divorcee, she had to be out there.

 It wasn’t fair that I survived and Sally didn’t.
 Fuck, it wasn’t fair that *he* survived at all.

 Existing without my wife in a town I hated felt like sitting still in a burning house.
 So I left, and for three years I never looked back.
 It was hard at first.
 I fell into the same alcoholic vices as my father, but I like to think I made it to a better place.